 North American applicants

 The School has a substantial number of North American candidates applying for both the four and five-year BVM&S degrees.

 All North American graduate applications should be made through the Veterinary Medical College Application Service (VMCAS) on the Association of American Veterinary Medical Colleges website.

 All North American high school graduate applicants should apply via UCAS.

 You can find out more about the application process and requirements for veterinary medicine in the BVM&S application guide booklet.

-In addition, extramural study (externships) of 38 weeks will incur additional accommodation and travel costs.
-Limited grant funding may be available from the University, but is unlikely to cover the full costs of extramural study.
+Extramural study (externships) of 38 weeks will also incur additional accommodation and travel costs.
+You may be able to access the limited grant funding available from the University, but this is unlikely to cover the full costs of extramural study.